Attachment and infant mental health training + supporting parents/carers

 - Secure funding for the training course (we will supply full costings)

-- Agree with Rachel a suitable training venue with IT facilities.
+- If face-to-face, agree with Rachel a suitable training venue with IT facilities.

 - Identify an administrative staff member who can liaise, and inform Rachel Pardoe of who to invoice.